gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Public method to create SourceDirectorySet instances

 The `SourceDirectorySet` type is often used by plugins to represent some set of source directories and files.
-Previously, it was only possible to create instances of `SourceDirectorySet` using internal types.
+Previously, it was only possible to create instances of `SourceDirectorySet` using internal Gradle types.
 This is problematic because when a plugin uses internal types it can often break when new versions of Gradle are released because internal types may change in breaking ways between releases.

 In this release of Gradle, the `ObjectFactory` service, which is part of the public API, now includes a method to create `SourceDirectorySet` instances.
-Plugins can now use this method instead of the internal types.
+Plugins can use this method instead of the internal types.

+### Provider implementations track their producer task

+An important feature of the `Provider` API is that `Provider` instances can track both a value _and_ the task or tasks that produces that value.
+When a `Provider` that represents an output of a task is connected to a `Property` instance that represents a task input, Gradle automatically adds task dependencies between the tasks.
+This eliminates a class of configuration problems where the location of a task input and the producing task dependencies are not kept in sync as configuration changes are made.

+In this release, more `Provider` implementations track the tasks that produces the value of the provider:
+- Any provider returned by `TaskContainer`
+- Any property marked with `@OutputFile`, `@OutputDirectory`, `@OutputFiles` or `@OutputDirectories`.
+- Any `List` or `Set` property whose elements match these criteria.
+- Any provider returned by `Provider.map()` or `flatMap()` that matches these criteria.

 ### Added Provider.flatMap() method

 TBD - why this is useful

-### Provider implementations track their producer task

-TBD - More provider implementations track the task that produces the value of the provider:
-- Any provider returned by `TaskContainer`
-- Any property marked with `@OutputFile` or `@OutputDirectory`
-- Any provider returned by `Provider.map()` that matches these criteria (including this one)
+### Added Property.finalizeValue() method

+The property types have a `finalizeValue()` method which prevents further changes to the value of the property.
+TBD - why this is useful

+### Task properties are made final before task executes

+All task properties that use one of the property types have their value made final when the task executes.
+TBD - why this is useful.

 ### Changes to file and directory property construction